alvesrco/pipecov/README.md

 - m 2		[Maximum mismatch to be accepted in kmers.
 Default: 2]
 - s SAMPLE_NAME		[Sample name.
 Default: “sample”]
 - t 24		[Number of threads to be used.
 Default: 1]
+- g 80		[Maximum of memory in Gigabytes to use in decontamination step.
+Defaul: 80]
 > Input
 - 1 SAMPLE_good_R1.fastq	[Forward sequences after quality treatment]
 - 2 SAMPLE_good_R2.fastq	[Reverse sequences after quality treatment]